tomasf/NavLibSwift/README.md

 1. Ensure you have installed 3DConnexion's 3DxWare software.
 This installs the framework into `/Library/Frameworks`.
 2. Link against `3DconnexionNavLib`, but do *not* import it directly, as the provided headers are broken.
 3. Weak-link the framework to allow your app to run even if the library is not installed.
 Add `-weak_framework 3DconnexionNavLib` to your Linker Flags to accomplish this.
+If you're using the hardened runtime, make sure you disable library validation (`com.apple.security.cs.disable-library-validation`).

 ### Add the NavLibSwift Package